How you can pre-validate your release in Salesforce and have a rollback ready - just in case.

 Blue Canvas automatically creates the package.xml and handles destructive changes in Salesforce automatically.
 This saves a lot of time.

 Once you’ve deployed into the sandbox you can roll it back in just a few clicks, using our rollback technology for Salesforce.
 You can grab the latest source snapshot and rollback the release and confirm that the release will successfully validate in reverse (which is should since you just deployed it cleanly).
-All of this takes just a few minutes to set up.
-Recall that we are creating the destructive.xml for you automatically.
+All of this takes just a few minutes to set up, and what you essentially have is a continuous backup of your Salesforce Metadata, which you can review and restore at any point in time.

 Next, I can clone both releases and validate them against production before I deploy using the same pre-generated package.xml with all of the same changes.